Spanish Dialects for All: Is One Dialect Better Than the Other?

 - “S” is completely dropped, not even aspirated.

-- 4 grades of formality instead of 2-3 (vos, voseo verb tú, standard tú, and usted)
+- 4 grades of formality instead of 2-3 (vos, voseo verb tú, standard tú, and used).

-The River Plate dialect is characteristic to Uruguay, the North Eastern part of Argentina (engulfing Buenos Aires), and into Paraguay.
-Dissecting the River Plate dialect would be influence by the Spanish colonization of the region due to the Viceroyalty of the Río de la Plata in the 17th century and the Italian immigration along with numerous other countries.
-This Spanish is called Castellano and Rioplatense is similar to Chile in that is influenced from the indigenous languages like the Guaraní and Quechua.
-Linguistic Features:
+The River Plate dialect is characteristic of Uruguay, and the South-Eastern part of Argentina (engulfing Buenos Aires).
+The River Plate dialect was influenced by the Spanish colonization of the region due to the Viceroyalty of the Río de la Plata in the 17th century and the Italian immigration along with numerous other countries.
+This Spanish is called Castellano and Rioplatense is similar to Chile in that was influenced by the indigenous languages like the Guaraní and Quechua.

 - Voseo (vos) in place of tuteo (tú).

 - “Ll” and “y” become a “sh.”